benaston/GitCheatSheet/readme.md

 function evaluation.
 Closure (implemented by setting a pointer in the lexical environment of a function to its containing lexical environment).
 LexicalEnvironments (blocks and functions), including slots, [[Scope]], runtime evaluation and execution. run to completion. strict mode.
 Prototypes. reflection for in, getOwnPropertyNames, getPropertyDescriptor, attributes.
 Controlling modification (freeze, seal etc).
 Number.
+Game loops and how they apply to modern single-page web applications with requestanimationframe.

 Symbols, Proxies.